nomemory/andreinc-site/_drafts/2021-11-08-a-tale-of-java-hash-tables.md

 ![png]({{site.url}}/assets/images/2021-11-08-a-tale-of-java-hash-tables/hashmap-vs-open-addressing.drawio.png)

-Ok, I must admit, the above example is rather extreme, in practice nobody will use a *hash function* that returns a constant integer.
-But in case the *hash function* is sub-optimal, an *Open Addressing* (+Linear Probing) implementation is subject to what we call **clustering**: an dense area of occupied slots in our entries array that needs to be traversed in case of inserts/reads and deletes.
+The above example is rather extreme, in practice, nobody will use a *hash function* that returns a constant integer.
+But if the *hash function* is sub-optimal, an *Open Addressing* (+Linear Probing) implementation is subject to what we call **clustering**: a dense area of occupied slots in our entries array that needs to be traversed in case of inserts/reads and deletes.

 And one more thing before jumping straight to the code.

 Deleting an element from an *Open Addressing* table is a subtle task!
 For this reason we need to introduce the concept of [**tombstones**](http://localhost:4000/2021/10/02/implementing-hash-tables-in-c-part-1#tombstones) (click on the link for an in-depth explanation).

-Basically whenever we delete an entry, we can cannot just empty the slot and make it `null`, because we might break an existing sequence.
-In this regard we mark the slot as *tombstone*.
-If we are doing insert operations we consider the tombstone a good potential candidate for the insertion.
-If we perform read or delete operations we simply skip the tombstone, but we don't stop from our sequence traversal.
+Basically, whenever we delete an entry, we cannot empty the slot and make it `null`, because we might break an existing sequence.
+In this regard, we mark the slot as *tombstone*:
+* If we are doing insert operations (`put(Key k, V value)`), we consider the tombstone a potential candidate for the insertion.
+* If we perform read or delete operations, we skip the tombstone and we continue the traversal to find the right spot.

+Whenever we need to re-adjust the size of the entries array, we don't rehash the tombstones.
+After all, they are "junk" elements, introduced by delete operations.

+Algorithms that avoid tombstones altogether exists, but they make the delete operation more complex, as they involve subsequent swaps of elements to fill up the space previously occupied by the deleted element.
+I've decided not to implement them.
+My logic was simple:

+* In most of the cases, deleting an element from a `Map<K,V>` is not a common activity;
+* If deletes are rare, introducing a few tombstones down the road won't affect the performance in a significant manner.

 ## `LProbMap<K, V>`

-This was my first *academical* attempt to implement an *Open Addressing* Map<K,V> in Java.
+`LProbMap<K,V>` was my first *academic* attempt to implement an *Open Addressing* `Map<K,V>` in Java.
 I haven't tried any trick, I've just implemented the corresponding algorithms *by the book*.

-The first thing was to `extend Map<K,V>`.
-As per the interface contract, I had to implement a few abstract methods.
+The first thing was to `extend Map<K,V>` and, as per the interface contract, I had to implement a few abstract methods.
 For the sake of readability, I won't copy paste the entire code here, but I will focus on the most important methods.

 ```java
 public class LProbMap<K, V> implements Map<K,V> {